TronusPrime/VoiceProject/README.md

 # VoiceProject
 Building a compact, high quality voice modulator, where future iterations will utilize ML/AI to clean up output audio and improve effect quality

-You can see the code for this project in the VoiceProjCode folder.
+You can see the code for this project in the VoiceProjectCode folder.
 The latest iteration of the code is SoftPitchTest3.